-At December 31, 2023, the Credit Union determined it was not the primary beneficiary for its VIE, primarily because the Credit Union did not have the power to direct activities that most significantly impact the VIE's economic performance.
+At December 31, 2024 and 2023, the Credit Union determined it was not the primary beneficiary for its VIE, primarily because the Credit Union did not have the power to direct activities that most significantly impact the VIE's economic performance.
 Evaluation and assessment of the VIE for consolidation is performed on an ongoing basis by management.
 Any changes in facts and circumstances occurring since the previous primary beneficiary determination will be considered as part of this ongoing assessment.
-The SPE contained unconsolidated assets of approximately \$274 million as of December 31, 2023.
+The SPE contained unconsolidated assets of approximately \$201,000 and \$274,000 as of December 31, 2024 and 2023, respectively.